SBortz/event-modeling-file-format/readme.md

 # Information Flow Tooling

 A human-readable JSON format for describing event-driven systems using [Event Modeling](https://eventmodeling.org/) methodology.
+It provides a very simple cli tooling to visualise and analyze a model.

 ![Timeline View](docs/images/timeline-view.png)